Rockies vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

+- In six games as the underdog over the last 10 matchups, the Rockies have posted a mark of 1-5.

+- When it comes to the total, the Rockies and their opponents are 5-5-0 in their last 10 games.

-- Bookmakers have yet to post a spread in any of the Rockies' past 10 games.
+- Bookmakers have not posted a spread in any of the Rockies' past 10 contests.

 Rockies Betting Records & Stats

-- The Rockies have been victorious in three of the nine contests they have been chosen as underdogs in this season.
+- The Rockies have won in three of the 10 contests they have been named as odds-on underdogs this year.

-- Colorado has a record of 2-6 in games where sportsbooks have it as underdogs of at least +140 on the moneyline.
+- Colorado has played as an underdog of +200 or more once this season and lost that game.

-- Colorado and its opponents have hit the over in seven of its 13 games with a total this season.
+- Games involving Colorado have gone over the total set by sportsbooks in seven of 14 chances this season.

 - The Rockies have yet play a game with a spread this season.